NRXP ALERT: Levi & Korsinsky, - GuruFocus.com

-NEW YORK, June 27, 2023 /PRNewswire/ -- The following statement is being issued by Levi & Korsinsky, LLP:
+NEW YORK, June 29, 2023 (GLOBE NEWSWIRE) -- The following statement is being issued by Levi & Korsinsky, LLP:

-To: All Persons or Entities who purchased NRx Pharmaceuticals Inc. (f/k/a Big Rock Partners Acquisition Corp.) ("NRXP" or the "Company") (NASDAQ: NRXP) stock prior to May 24, 2021 and still hold such stock.
+To: All Persons or Entities who purchased NRx Pharmaceuticals Inc. (f/k/a Big Rock Partners Acquisition Corp.) ("NRXP" or the "Company") ( NRXP) stock prior to May 24, 2021 and still hold such stock.

 You are hereby notified that Levi & Korsinsky, LLP has commenced an investigation into the fairness of NRXP's 2021 de-SPAC merger.
 Shortly after the NRXP 2021 de-SPAC merger closed, NRXP stock began spiraling downwards.